twhida/csc-249-p1-simple-rpc-app/README.md

 ## Teamwork Policy

-**For this project, all work must be performed individually – no team submissions will be allowed**.
+**For this project, all work must be submitted individually – no team submissions will be allowed**.
 You are free to collaborate and exchange ideas, but each student must submit their own original work.
 To the extent you obtain ideas and feedback from other students, you should give them proper credit in the Acknowledgments section of your specification document.
 For example, "Jane Austen helped me think through the different messages that my ATM server might need to be able to handle", "Sophia Smith helped me understand the purpose of the htons() function".
 During class we will discuss the "rules of engagement" - what is ok and not ok in terms of collaboration with others.
 The key objective of this exercise is to give each student the opportunity to work with the Python sockets library, then design and implement a simple message protocol. **You should not use the Acknowledgments section to acknowledge help from the course instructor or teaching assistant.** The purpose of the section is to allow students to give appropriate credit for any peer assistance in conceiving and completing individual assignments.

 ## Getting Help